Adolescent to Adult

 Who can help me find resources in the community?

-If your teen has a developmental disability, you may be eligible for a case manager from SD&G Developmental Service 613-937-3072 who may assist you in finding resources available for your family: www.developmentalservices.ca/ehome.htm.
+If your teen has a developmental disability, you may be eligible to receive the services of a case manager from your community, Renfrew County Developmental Service 613-735-6866 who will assist you in finding resources available for your family www.fcsrenfrew.on.ca/ds/service

 You could also consult these websites for further information: